Tiny-boot/Neighbours-DAO/Design.md

 ### A. Motivation for Token and Governance Model

-The decision to adopt ERC-20 for both tokens was influenced by the need for well-supported and extensible standards.
-ERC-20's support for features such as delegation and balance history enables robust governance mechanisms like vote tracking and power calculation.
-NRT tokens provide a practical way to incentivize participation, and their use in local services strengthens community engagement.
-The use of a multisig wallet reflects real-world governance constraints and adds accountability to the proposal process.
+We chose ERC-20 standards for both the governance and reward tokens due to their reliability, modularity, and community support.
+The delegation and checkpoint features of ERC-20 were key for building the voting model.
+NRT, as a utility token, adds value to participation by granting access to real-world benefits such as local discounts and services.
+The multisig submission process ensures that decision-making remains community-rooted but responsibly filtered.

+---

 ### B. Technical Difficulties Encountered

-To manage development efficiently and prevent conflicts, the team decided to split the repository into five branches: three feature branches (`documentation`, `contracts`, `tests`), one `dev` branch, and the `main` branch.
-Each team member worked from their own forked repository and pushed changes to the relevant feature branch.
-DevOps managers merged verified contributions into the `dev` branch after validation.
-Once tested and stable, the code was pushed to the `main` branch for deployment.
+To manage complexity and parallel workstreams, we organized our GitHub repository into five branches: three feature branches (`documentation`, `contracts`, `tests`), a `dev` branch for integration, and the `main` branch for deployment.
+Contributors worked from forked repositories and merged into their relevant feature branches.
+The DevOps team oversaw integration and final testing in the `dev` branch before deploying to `main`.

-Despite these strategies, we occasionally encountered technical challenges, especially with merge conflicts and integration of contract dependencies.
-These issues were addressed through strict naming conventions, continuous integration via test pipelines, and regular team syncs.
+Despite this structure, we encountered merge conflicts and test inconsistencies.
+These were mitigated through small, regular commits, agreed naming conventions, and test-based integration practices.
+Coordination between contract interfaces was critical to avoid regressions during integration.

+---

 ### C. Team Organisation

-Team organization was structured around clear roles and deliverables.
-By defining responsibilities early and maintaining open communication channels, we were able to minimize interpersonal friction.
-The use of a shared calendar, Discord check-ins, and a Kanban board helped us stay aligned on milestones and deliverables.
-Challenges were mostly technical rather than interpersonal, though coordinating across parallel workstreams required careful planning and flexibility.
+Team roles were assigned based on strengths: contract development, documentation, and DevOps responsibilities were clearly distributed.
+Communication was facilitated through daily updates and weekly check-ins.
+We maintained a shared Kanban board and calendar to stay aligned with milestones.
+Overall, the team dynamic remained positive and productive, and most of our challenges were technical rather than interpersonal.